ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 - `href`, `src` or `action` perform URL normalization (you get a full canonical URL when you might expect a relative URL)
 - input `type` attribute can't be changed after DOM node is inserted (IE only)
-- more problems around the `style` attribute: measuring width/height, getting color, opacity or pixel measures.
-One interesting API: `getComputedStyle` (or IE's `currentStyle`) gives you the active CSS property/value pairs for an element.
+- more problems around the `style` attribute: measuring `width` and `height`, getting color, opacity or pixel measures.
+One interesting API:
+  `getComputedStyle` (or IE's `currentStyle`).
+It gives you the active CSS property/value pairs for an element.

 ## Understanding Event Propagation